Where the water meets the sky

 African Parks’ management priorities for Bangweulu are preventing illegal resource harvesting, overfishing, community education and enterprise development to improve livelihoods and build sustainable revenue streams.
 Their core deliverables revolve around these issues.
 Managing an area as remote and vast as Bangweulu Wetlands is not easy, and there are ongoing challenges relating to expectation management and law enforcement.
 Still, compared to the situation before 2008, Bangweulu Wetlands is a shining example of balancing the needs of the people with the preservation of wildlife.

-Bangweulu Wetlands’ continued survival as a sustainable ecosystem is dependent on its owners deriving lasting benefits, whereby they recognise conservation as a viable land-use choice.
+Bangweulu Wetlands’ continued survival as a sustainable ecosystem depends on its owners deriving lasting benefits whereby they recognise conservation as a viable land-use choice.

 Focus on black lechwe

 Bangweulu is the only place in the world where you will find wild black lechwe Kobus leche smithemani.

 This medium-sized antelope grows to about 1 meter in height and weighs 60 to 120 kilograms (males are 20% larger than females).
 Only the males have horns.
 The hindquarters are noticeably higher than the forequarters, and the hooves are elongated and widely splayed – all adaptions to life on soft ground and in water.

 Like red lechwe Kobus leche leche and Kafue lechwe Kobus leche kafuensis, black lechwe are slow runners but excellent swimmers and are often seen grazing shoulder-deep in water.
 Their greasy coats act as waterproofing but also give off a distinctive odour.
 Black lechwe are classified as vulnerable by IUCN.

 Focus on shoebill